RCSL-TCD/cpu_power_profiler/README.md

 **Key requirements and notes about the tool are as below:** <br>
 ● Supported OS: Windows, Linux <br>
-● Intel® VTune™ Profiler must be pre-installed. <br>
+● Intel® oneAPI toolkit must be pre-installed. <br>
 ● You can download it from: https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler-download.html <br>
+● Intel® VTune™ Profiler is the part of  Intel® oneAPI toolkit. <br>
 ● Currently tested on Intel’s commercial CPUs, but the model could be adapted to any modern Intel processor-based system. <br>
 ● Python version 3.x